Precedent-setting work in global transactions and creative uses of digital technologies are recognized.

-Mr. Wink is a key member of Latham’s Fintech Industry Group, and is Co-Chair of the firm’s Global Digital Assets & Web3 Practice.
+Mr. Wink is Co-Chair of Latham’s Fintech Industry Group and Global Digital Assets & Web3 Practice.
 Mr. Wink is ranked in Band 1 by Chambers’ Professional Advisers FinTech, and is recognized by Chambers USA as one of the country’s leading financial services broker-dealer regulation lawyers.
 Recently, Mr. Wink received the Innovation Award from the New York Law Journal, which recognizes “creative and inspiring approaches and forward-thinking firms and individuals,” and previously he was named a Law360 MVP for Fintech.

 Mr. Wink has in-depth knowledge and broad experience advising on the overlapping patchwork of regulations covering the financial markets, including the laws and rules under the Securities Exchange Act of 1934, the rules of the Financial Industry Regulatory Authority (FINRA), and other self-regulatory organizations.